Siren2278/google-search-clone_react/README.md

 # SearchWave - A Google Search Clone

 ## 🚀 Overview
-SearchX is a modern, aesthetically appealing Google Search clone built with React, Bootstrap, and FontAwesome icons.
-It integrates the Google Search API (via RapidAPI) to fetch search results, images, videos, and news.
+SearchWave is a modern, aesthetically appealing Google Search clone built with React, Bootstrap, and FontAwesome icons.
+It integrates the Google Search API to fetch search results, images, videos, and news.
 Unlike the traditional Google Search interface, SearchX features a sleek UI with dark mode support and a category-based search system.

 ## ✨ Features
 - 🔍 **Web Search** - Perform Google-powered searches.